CodeYourFuture/curriculum/content/fundamentals/sprints/1/prep/index.md

 ### LinkedIn

-Sign up for Linked In.
+Sign up for LinkedIn.
 LinkedIn is the largest professional social network.
 You will use it to help you get a job and to advance your career.

 Make a LinkedIn account.
 Use your real name.
 Sign in with Google.
 Connect with your cohort.